William J. Donovan: OSS

 Eventually, they found their way to General Omar Bradley's newly set-up tent headquarters on the beach.
 Upon returning to Washington, Donovan reported directly to Roosevelt on what he had observed.
-The success of the invasion, he said, showed that German naval and air forces were definitely no longer "Big League" and that "something has died in the German machine."
+The success of the invasion, he said, showed that German naval and air forces were definitely no longer "Big League" and that "something has died in the German machine.
 Before the month was over, he was in Italy, implementing reforms in the OSS operation in that theater.
 He also met with Pope Pius XII, telling him about the activities of intelligence agents working out of the Japanese embassy at the Vatican.
-During the weeks leading up to the Valkyrie plot to kill Hitler, Allen Dulles, Donovan's man in Switzerland, who was in contact with the plotters, kept him abreast of developments.
+During the weeks leading up to the Valkyrie plot to kill Hitler, Dulles, Donovan's man in Switzerland, who was in contact with the plotters, kept him abreast of developments.

 A particular triumph for the OSS was the role it played in conveying intelligence from southern France in the run-up to the Allied landing on the French Riviera on August 15, 1944.
-Thanks to Donovan's spies, said Colonel William Quinn, the invading army "knew everything about that beach and where every German was."
+Thanks to Donovan's spies, said Colonel William Wilson Quinn, the invading army "knew everything about that beach and where every German was."
 Donovan was present for that invasion, too, after which he returned to Rome for a secret meeting with Hitler's envoy to the Vatican, Ernst von Weizsäcker.
 Shortly afterwards, he met with Marshal Tito to discuss OSS operations in Yugoslavia.
 Also in August 1944, Donovan came into conflict with Churchill over the OSS's support for Greek anti-royalists.

 In the closing days of the war in Europe, Donovan spent much of his time in London, where he worked out of a command center that took up an entire floor of Claridge's Hotel.
 He fielded reports from across the continent, where the Wehrmacht was in such chaos that he "knew their positions on the battlefield better than German generals did."
 In one of many initiatives, he sent out "teams of French, Danish, Norwegian, and Polish nationals" to identify Gestapo officers who had tortured them and who now were trying to blend in with civilians in Allied-controlled areas of Germany.
 Acting on Donovan's orders, Dulles oversaw the surrender of the remaining Nazi forces in Italy several days in advance of the final German capitulation.